motorcycle 101 guides

 • You cannot overtake another vehicle sharing the same lane

-Due to motorcycles having a compact design and good maneuverability, riders are permitted to engage in lane sharing.
-It is best for motorcyclists to stay centered in the lane they are currently in.
+Due to motorcycles having a leaner design and good maneuverability, riders are permitted to engage in lane sharing.
+Motorcyclists should stay centered in the lane they are currently in.
 However, so long as the following criteria are met, it should be safe to attempt lane sharing:

 • You are entitled to full use of the space within your current lane